Duisburg North Rhine-westphalia, Germany Travel Guide

 Evidence of travel plans to leave Schengen Area.

-Evidence to cover your stay inside Germany.
+Evidence to last your whole trip in Germany.

 Mandatory for Schengen visa applicants, covers medical expenses up to €30,000.
 Recommended for all.